Maryland Online Sports Betting Offers

 Voters in Maryland approved sports betting in November 2020, the legislature passed and the governor signed into law legislation outlining the regulatory structure, and the rulemaking agencies finished their work in July 2021.
-But mobile sports betting won’t be coming to the state until 2022.
-Mobile sports betting is legal in the state but operators are still waiting to apply for licenses.
+But mobile sports betting didn’t arrive in the state until November 2022.
+Mobile sports betting is legal in the state but operators have just begun applying for licenses.
 This is like someone asking you at a bbq if you want a hot dog and when you say yes, no one gives you a hot dog.
 Betting is legal, so why is it still delayed?
-Like so many other things, sports betting is not yet live in Maryland partly because of COVID.
+Like so many other things, mobile betting took a long time to come to Maryland partly because of COVID.

 Action on Legalization